-(i) GS Rank.
-Graduate School Rankings on Diversity and Quality (ii) Rank (National).
-The US News and World Report College Rankings (iii) Rank (Global).
-The US News and World Report Global Universities Ranking (iv) Tuition.
-The public university normally has two scheme of tuition rates for out-of-state and in-state students.
-The first and expensive tuition sets for the out-of-state students and next cheap one is for in-state students.
-Test Scores.
-The first number range indicates SAT scores on 25-75 percentile scale while the second number range indicates ACT scores on 25-75 percentile scale. (v) The first row in the last column is the scores for this graduate ranking.
-PTDS means Possible Top diversity Score.
+- (i) GP Rank: Graduate Programs Ranking on Diversity and Quality - (ii) Institution - (iii) Rank (National): The US News and World Report College Rankings - (iv) Rank (Global): The US News and World Report Global Universities Ranking - (v) Tuition: The public university normally has two schemes of tuition rates for outof-state and in-state students.
+The first and expensive tuition sets for the out-ofstate students and next cheap one is for in-state students. - (vi) Enrollment - (vii) Test Scores: The first number range indicates SAT scores on 25-75 percentile scale while the second number range indicates ACT scores on 25-75 percentile scale. - (viii) The number of reported programs (second number if the specialties of education and engineering included)

+- (ix) The number of top programs (between #1-#34 and second number if the specialties of education and engineering included). - (x) Variables and Remark - (xi) Scores in the last column indicates the frame of calculation for the scores of this graduate ranking.
+PTDS means Possible Top Diversity Score.
 The score has a ceiling limit for their number of top programs.
 The reader rates from the number of top programs multiplied with 100, which cannot exceed the calculated scores plus 100.
 On this formula, the 30 programs within 1-34th in the USNW or NRC ranking can only attain the scores between 3,0xx and 3,100.
-Given the 37 programs in the US at total, PTDS for USNW should be 3,800 while the PTDS in the above Table 1 of NRC study has an upper ceiling limit of 6,000 because the top institution has 59 programs at most.]
+Given 37 programs in the USNW at total, PTDS for USNW should be 3,800 while the PTDS in Table 1 of NRC study has an upper ceiling limit of 6,000 because the top institution has 59 programs at most.